gonutz/ftp-client/README.md

 FTP Client Library for Go
 =========================

 This is a Go implementation of the FTP protocol (RFC 959).
-It supports the most common actions, including down- and uploading binary files.
+It implements only the client part of the specification and supports the most common actions, including binary file transfer to and from a server.
-The interface is made to feel like go.
-For example the Upload and Download functions use io.Reader and io.Writer.
+The interface conforms to go conventions.
+For example the upload and download functions use io.Reader and io.Writer.
 This makes them flexible and easy to use with the rest of the Go standard library.

 # Example